 Carol Dickenson is a highly experienced professional who brings a combination of senior leadership and governance experience to the Boards she is involved in.
 Her Board Directorship and Chair positions span over seventeen years.

 She is passionate about ensuring all people experience a quality life through good education, good health and making a positive contribution to the future.

-Mrs Kim Lyons is a Women’s alumna (2001-2005) and past Senior Resident and Resident Assistant.
+Kim Lyons is a Women’s alumna (2001-2005) and past Senior Resident and Resident Assistant.
 A Business Management and Arts graduate of UQ, she worked at The University of Queensland in undergraduate domestic student recruitment for almost 10 years.
 Kim played a significant role in the development and implementation of UQ’s flagship equity program, the UQ Young Achievers Program, and has significant experience in project and event management, working with secondary schools and students from educationally disadvantaged backgrounds and coordinating youth mentoring programs.
-Kim is a mother of two young daughters, an active alumna of the College and Vice-President of the Sherwood Community Kindergarten Management Committee.
+Kim is a mother of two young daughters, an active alumna of the College and Committee Member on Christ the King Primary School’s (Graceville) P&F Association.

 Inma Beaumont has more than 20 years’ experience as a Finance Professional with a strong track record in audit, risk, financial control and process improvement within domestic and major multinational institutions in banking, FMCG and oil and gas, both in the UK and in Australia.
 Inma has extensive experience in business and governance.
 She is the Chair of the Finance, Audit and Risk Committee for UN Women Australia.
 In addition, Inma has more than five years’ experience as a stakeholder engagement and fundraising professional with The University of Queensland.